TULiberalArts/Anthropology/pages/next-stops.md

 The College of Liberal Arts has the largest selection of  academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

-For a complete list of our academic offerings visit: [liberalarts.temple.edu](http://liberalarts.temple.edu/).
+For a complete list of our academic offerings visit [liberalarts.temple.edu](http://liberalarts.temple.edu/).

 ## Visit Us